Investing in Mental Health and Addictions

 - Long-Term Mental Health Residential Services – providing long-term housing with community mental health supports for individuals living with mental illness.
 To be located in Charlottetown and Summerside.

-- Provincial Acute Mental Health and Addictions Hospital – to support all in-patient mental health care for children, adults, seniors, forensic cases, as well as in-patient addiction care for adults.
+- Provincial Acute Mental Health and Addictions Hospital – to support all in-patient mental health care for adults, seniors, forensic cases, as well as in-patient addiction care for adults.

 How were these priorities decided?

-Over the past year, Health PEI worked with a leading planning and design firm to consult with over 100 key partners, including front line health care providers, government departments, community organizations, and, most importantly, patients and their families to determine the program needs and what infrastructure would be best suited to care for Islanders faced with mental health and addiction issues.
+During 2018, Health PEI worked with a leading planning and design firm to consult with over 100 key partners, including front line health care providers, government departments, community organizations, and, most importantly, patients and their families to determine the program needs and what infrastructure would be best suited to care for Islanders faced with mental health and addiction issues.

 The input gathered during consultations, a review of existing programs, services and sites, along with current and emerging best practices in mental health and addictions care from around the world, informed the priorities and capital investments.
+This phase provided the what: what is needed to improve the Mental Health and Addictions System to better meet the needs of Islanders, what could work here and what does the latest research tell us.

 What are the next steps?

-Health PEI will continue to engage with health care providers, community partners and organizations, patients and their families, as well as Islanders from across the province throughout the infrastructure planning process.
+The Department of Health and Wellness and Health PEI will continue to engage with health care providers, community partners and organizations, patients and their families, as well as Islanders from across the province throughout the infrastructure planning process.